cristaloleg/awesome-manifesto/README.md

 - [ ] delete branches after a merge
   - better navigation and git performance
 - [ ] use SemVer as a standard for versioning
-  - do not reinvent wheel
+  - do not reinvent the wheel
 - [ ] release tags
   - tracking releases/deployments are simpler
 - [ ] omit release branches for patches (aka 0.1.x)